Annals of Design: To Light the Darkness

 An Affordable Child Carrier For Africa

-Cansu Akarsu During my short career as a designer I have been a true nerd, spending all my free time participating in every workshop and design competition I found from all fields.
-Life is easy when you are learning, especially when one recognition follows the other, and motivates you to work on anything you love […]
+During my short career as a designer I have been a true nerd, spending all my free time participating in every workshop and design competition I found from all fields.
+Life is easy when you are learning,… Continue Reading →

 The Beauty of Cooperation

-David Stairs Ask a group of student designers, any group, to develop a campaign while working in a large cohort, and they’re likely to react the way my Central Michigan University students did when I first made an unconventional proposal to them back in November 2012.
-I asked them to consider developing an online fundraiser […]
+Ask a group of student designers, any group, to develop a campaign while working in a large cohort, and they’re likely to react the way my Central Michigan University students did when I first made an unconventional proposal to them back in November 2012….
+Continue Reading →

 When Did Everyone Become a Villager?
 An Open Letter to Julie Lasky

-David Stairs Dear Julie— I’ve been watching with a mixture of mild horror and benign amusement the recent fascination that Africa engenders in Western design circles.
-It’s inevitable, I suppose, that that portion of the human world known by the UN as the LDC (Least Developed Countries) would become some sort of 21st century refuge, […]
+I’ve been watching with a mixture of mild horror and benign amusement the recent fascination that Africa engenders in Western design circles.
+It’s inevitable, I suppose, that that portion of the human world known by the UN as the LDC (Least Developed Countries) would become some sort of 21st century refuge,… Continue Reading →

 What Well-Dressed Designers Are Wearing

-David Stairs Upon meeting Kabaka Mutesa I, King of the Baganda, in 1878, Henry Morton Stanley was favorably impressed.
-In Through the Dark Continent, among the many journal observations regarding his visit to the shores of Lake Victoria, he had this to say about Bagandan dress: The women and chiefs of Mutesa, who may furnish […]
+Upon meeting Kabaka Mutesa I, King of the Baganda, in 1878, Henry Morton Stanley was favorably impressed.
+In Through the Dark Continent, among the many journal observations regarding his visit to the shores of Lake Victoria,… Continue Reading →

 21st Century African